robinsongh381/Named_Entity_Recognition_Korean_with_BERT/README.md

 ```
 python train.py -model_type bert-lstm-crf -log ./logs/bert-lstm-crf.log
 ```
-The `model` option should be either `bert-crf` or `bert-lstm-crf` depending your choice for the model.
+The `model_type` option should be either `bert-crf` or `bert-lstm-crf` depending your choice for the model.
-Logs for training and evaluation will be recorded to `./logs/bert-lstm-crf.log`
+Logs for training and evaluation will be recorded at `./logs/bert-lstm-crf.log`

 Please note that you can change batch_size, epochs etc from [constant.py](./utils/constant.py)